sigma0-dev/zkbitcoin/whitepaper/index.md

 }
 ```

-### Stateful zkApps
+### Stateful zkapps

-A stateful zkApp can be deployed with a transaction to `0xzkBitcoin` that contains the following data:
+A stateful zkapp can be deployed with a transaction to `0xzkBitcoin` that contains the following data:

 1. The digest of a verifier key.
-2. 1 field element that represent the initial state of the zkApp.
-(If there's none the zkApp is treated as a stateless zkApp.)
+2. 1 field element that represent the initial state of the zkapp.
+(If there's none the zkapp is treated as a stateless zkapp.)

 > Note: we are limited to 1 field element as Bitcoin nodes don't forward transactions with more than one `OP_RETURN` output.
 An `OP_RETURN` seems to be limited to pushing 80 bytes of data, as such we are quite limited here.